 The Statistical Local Area (SLA) is generally equivalent to a local government area, with additional codes allocated to areas outside local government areas (eg. unincorporated areas) and to local government areas which have been split for statistical purposes.
 There are a number of problems with the SLA as a major spatial unit for coding and analysis.
-Issues specific to Queensland, and the way in which they have been addressed in this atlas, are discussed in more detail on page 13, under the heading of Area mapped/Boundary issues.
+Issues specific to the Northern Territory, and the way in which they have been addressed in this atlas, are discussed in more detail on page 13, under the heading of Area mapped/Boundary issues.
 Broader issues regarding the Australian Standard Geographical Classification (ASGC) are discussed on page 14, under the heading of Area classifications.

 Two maps are shown for each variable in this atlas (with the exception of the variable for unskilled and semi-skilled workers).
-The first comprises maps at the small area level for Brisbane, Gold Coast-Tweed Heads and Townsville-Thuringowa, represented by the Brisbane Statistical Division; the Statistical Subdivision of Gold Coast City Part B (plus the adjacent SLA of Tweed Heads in New South Wales); and the Statistical Subdivisions of Townsville City Part A and Thuringowa City Part A, respectively.
-Gold Coast-Tweed Heads and Townsville-Thuringowa are mapped, together with Brisbane, at the small area level as they are major urban centres, with populations of 100,000 or more.
-The names of the capital city Statistical Divisions and other major urban centre Statistical Subdivisions are typed in bold, to distinguish them from the SLAs of the same name
+The first comprises maps at the small area level for Darwin, represented by the Darwin Statistical Division.
+Two maps are shown for all of the variables in Chapter 3 and for some variables in each of Chapters 5 and 6.
+The first map is by SLA and the second for groups of SLAs (generally equivalent to postcode areas).
+In other cases (eg. where there were very small numbers of cases at the SLA level) only the postcode map is shown.
+The names of the capital city Statistical Subdivisions and other major urban centres are typed in bold, to distinguish them from SLAs of the same name.

-The second map is of the whole of the State, by SLA, but with each of Brisbane, Gold Coast-Tweed Heads and Townsville-Thuringowa mapped as one area.
+The second map is of the whole of the Northern Territory, by SLA, but with Darwin mapped as one area.
 This enables comparisons to be made of the percentages, ratios, etc. in the major urban centres with those in SLAs in the non-metropolitan areas.
 Populations living in urban centres can have different characteristics to those living in less settled areas, and frequently have different health status and exhibit different patterns of use of health services.
 Where it has been possible to separately identify urban centres with populations of 7,500 or more, they are shown on the whole of State map as circles.
-Unfortunately the urban centre is not a distinct and identifiable unit within the structure of ASGC.
-Thus, only urban centres that are separately incorporated local government areas (and are therefore represented in the ABS classification as SLAs) can be identified in the datasets and separate details published for them.
+Unfortunately the town is not a distinct and identifiable unit within the structure of ASGC.
+Thus, only urban centres that are incorporated local government areas (and are therefore represented in the ABS classification as SLAs) can be identified in the datasets and separate details published for them.
 More details of the urban centres mapped and the process of their identification are on page 13, under the heading of Area mapped/Boundary issues.